philphilphil/modo/README.md

 - heading e "Daily" (same result as query overhead)
 - path e "Work" oba filename

-## Display options (TBD)
-You can specify what information about the todo you want to see with the "select" operator, it does not matter if its before or after the filter query, but they have to be seperated with a semicolon.
-The properties are the same as in the filters.

-Default display is: Name, filename

-### Operators

 ### Examples
 - select name path heading done where heading e "Daily"

 ## Feature ideas
-- Shortcut to open the .md file a todo is in in the systems set .md editor
+- Shortcut to open the .md file a todo is in the systems set .md editor
 - Ability to save queries and quickly execute them via shortcut
+- Grouping and OR support for filters
+- Display options, specify what properties of the todo should be displayed